cloudedbats/cloudedbats/README.md

 I'm using the programming language Python for all software in the project and the code is divided into several GitHub repositories under the GitHub organisation https://github.com/cloudedbats

 The CloudedBats software is completely open and free and you can use it as you want, even as a part in a commercial product.
 Personally, I have no plans to put together "products" based on the software and sell for profit.
 But I will be happy if someone else does, or just use the CloudedBats software as an inspiration or as a template for other projects.
+(Contact info below.)

 ## Bats

 It all started at a local bat walk in the botanical garden in Gothenburg, Sweden.
 It was in August 2015.
 After that I started to read about bats and bought my first heterodyne detector to find out what's flying around our house at night.
-[Some books.](images/bat_books_2017.jpg)

 The most common bat species where I live is definitely the Northern bat, *Eptesicus nilssonii* (or at least the one that is easiest to detect).
 The nice little Brown long-eared bat, *Plecotus auritus*, is hibernating during winter in an underground storehouse 15 m from our house.
 One or two Myotis species lives nearby and a few other species are more or less regularly passing by.